David-McCaig/David-McCaig/README.md

  ## Get Out (2nd Place In Hackathon)
  https://github.com/michaelshimeles/get-out

-This project was created for a 24-hour hackathon by BrainStation and LoyaltyOne (the Air Miles company).
+During a 24-hour Hackathon at the Brainstation Web Development Bootcamp, our team, composed of two UX designers, one Data Scientist, and two Web Developers, set out to revamp LoyaltyOne's Air

+Miles reward program for Millennials and Gen Z. Our solution?
+An engaging application that gamifies the experience using a star balance to track progress.
+We made earning and redeeming points a

-Our team, **GoTo Technologies**, built a MVP called Get Out in just 24 hours.
-We're proud to say that we came in **2nd place in the competition**.
+breeze with a user-friendly digital wallet earning us **2nd place in the competition**.

 If you'd like to check out our project, please make sure to view it in a width of 390px for the best experience.